tobyweston/essential_acceptance_testing/manuscript/part2/problems-it-causes.md

 The intention behind having defined steps is around breaking down communication barriers but examples like this show that we can misuse the formalism to reinforce existing barriers.

+## Technical over exposure

+The business know too much about the technology choices.
+It's really none of their business! [more]

 ## Cargo cult